-Based on their guidance, we have cancelled all remaining programs and events effective through April 30, 2020 and closed the Arboretum Library, Gift Shop and Peacock Café.
-The tram service, walking tours and guided school tours are suspended through April 30.
-Santa Anita Depot Tours are suspended until May 1, 2020.
+Based on their guidance, we have cancelled all remaining programs and events effective through May 15, 2020 and closed the Arboretum Library, Gift Shop and Peacock Café.
+The tram service, walking tours, guided school tours and Santa Anita Depot Tours are suspended through May 15.
 Please click here for more information.

 Circumstances may quickly change, but for now, our gardens and landscape will remain open.
 We are requesting that visitors observe these practices: